The Best Ashwagandha Supplement:

-Each bottle contains 120 capsules, and they recommend 2 pills (a total of 1,200mg of ashwagandha) per day.
+Each bottle contains 120 of ashwagandha capsules, and they recommend taking 2 pills (a total of 1,200mg of ashwagandha) on a daily basis.
 A bottle will last for about two months at this rate.

 My first impression of the nutrition label was that it was weird.
 I was confused about whether it was organic or not.
 It does have the “Certified Organic” stamp on the bottle, but it’s not clear if the certification is from the USDA or some other party.